Star Larvae Hypothesis

 Ultimately, the microscopic devices known collectively as nanotechnology, acting as intracellular prostheses, could enable coils of DNA and their epigenetic regulators to control technological systems remotely.
 Nanotechnologies, if realized as advertised, could function as prostheses for the tools of molecular genetics.
 They might obsolesce RNA molecules, amino acids, ribosomes, and the other machinery of protein synthesis.
 The overlooked dimension of nanotechnologies is their potential to translate genetic blueprints for cells, organs, and organisms directly into microprocessors, supercomputers, and space colonies—and other prosthetic extensions of cells, organs, and organisms.

 That thing is the local expression of the universe's ontogeny.
-The religious vision turns out to be merely clairvoyant, not transcendent—Heaven is the sky, a weightless niche engineered for angels to occupy.
+The religious vision turns out to be merely clairvoyant, not transcendent—Heaven is the sky, a weightless niche engineered to house angels..

 The solarized feminized extraterrestrial carried by neotenous attendants.